pianod2 is a free, multi-source, network-controlled

 pianoscript to control playback,

-runmixto set up a sequence of timed playlists, or write your own and interface via the socket interface (line-oriented or websockets, plain-text or TLS secured).
+runmixto set up a sequence of timed playlists, or write your own and interface via the socket interface.

 - Flexible.
 Build with your choice of 3 media libraries, 3¾ output libraries, 5 TLS packages and 3 sources.